gdohmeier/synthetics/readme.md

                             </gpgArguments>
                         </configuration>
                         ```
-                    + As in the youtube the last two steps then were:
+                   + As in the youtube the last few steps then were:
+                        + mvn clean deploy
-                        + mvn
+                        + mvn versions:set -DnewVersion=1.0
-                        +
+                        + mvn deploy -P release

 # Created TravisCi build setups for all synthetics repos
     + Setup your travis.io to link to your github